ida-mdc/workshop-visualization/content/visualization-workshop.md

 Blender is a powerful open-source tool for rendering meshes.
 It supports realistic rendering, including lighting, shadows, transparency, and advanced surface textures.
 In this tutorial, you will learn how to set up Blender to render scientific datasets as meshes.
 {{< /notes >}}

-- **Blender rendering**: Blender has endless amazing features, but how does one start?
-Check out the short tutorial below.

 {{< tutorial-link link="tutorial-mesh-rendering-blender" >}}

 ---